This article answers the following questions:

 Supawood recommends the following, which you would need to do on a project-by-project basis.

-1. Ask your building certifier or surveyor if he will allow combustible attachments to non-combustible walls in your building.
-He may want full details of each attachment and assess each one separately.
+- Ask your building certifier or surveyor if they will allow combustible attachments to non-combustible walls in your building.
+They may want full details of each attachment and assess each one separately.

-b.
-Advise your client he may wish to add an attachment himself e.g. a pinboard, after he has received Occupation Certification.
+- Advise your client.
+They may wish to add an attachment themselves e.g. a pinboard, after they have received Occupation Certification.

 If you would like clarification of any of the above, or would like free advice in ensuring compliance in your project, please be free to contact one of our friendly customer care team, on 02 6333 8000 .